 The schools within our Trust provide a truly wonderful education for pupils.
 We recognise they deserve the best and in order to do that we provide the tools teachers need to thrive in the classroom.

-Our goal is for every pupil in this country to be taught by an expert teacher, with strong pedagogical content knowledge and understanding of how children learn, who belongs to a profession that continually builds its collective expertise.
+Our goal is for every pupil in our Trust to be taught by an expert teacher, with strong pedagogical content knowledge and understanding of how children learn, who belongs to a team that continually builds its collective expertise.
 This requires schools to be effective learning organisations for the people who work in them – nurturing, valuing and rewarding ongoing development of knowledge and pedagogy through regular constructive feedback, professional discussion of practice, observation of others, and opportunity to engage with research evidence.